 -Internet and WIFI are sketchy which somewhat proved to be nice because it kind of forced me to disconnect.
 Make sure loved ones have another means of contact in the event of an emergency and need to get in touch.

 I can’t rave any further about Tulum.
 The stunning beaches, endless food options, cultural attractions, and lack of oversized crowds contribute to the popularity of this budding hotspot.
-I had top notch treatment at Casa Yardena and an awesome travel group to hang with: Michael ,Vanessa, David & Nico from Join Our Vida Loca, my number gal pal Gwendolyn.
-Of course no
+I had top notch treatment at Casa Yardena …can’t wait to do this again!!!!

 Disclaimer: My stay was provided by Tulum Luxury Collection at Casa Yardena.
 Views expressed are my opinions and not influenced by anyone else.